mcanzi/source-code-mcanzi/content/project/forensic.md

 ---
-title: "[Canzi, M.] Inter- and intra- speaker variation of F(0, 1, 2) & vowel duration in soft, neutral and loud speech in Italian."
+title: "Inter- and intra- speaker variation of F(0, 1, 2) & vowel duration in soft, neutral and loud speech in Italian {M Canzi}"
 tags: ["acoustics", "phonetics", "production"]
 weight: 6
 draft: false
 date: 2018-04-11
 ---

-### Conferences
+### Output

-__Canzi, M.__ (2018) The Forensic implications of comparing soft, neutral and loud speech.
+* (2018) __Canzi, M.__ The Forensic implications of comparing soft, neutral and loud speech.
 Talk presented at the __Manchester Forum in Linguistics__ (mFiL) at	The University of Manchester

-__Canzi, M__ (2018) A quantitative analysis of inter- and intra- speaker variation of F0, F1, F2 and vowel duration in soft, neutral and loud speech in Italian.
+* (2018) __Canzi, M__ A quantitative analysis of inter- and intra- speaker variation of F0, F1, F2 and vowel duration in soft, neutral and loud speech in Italian.
 Poster presented at the __British Association of Academics in Phonetics__ (BAAP) at the University of Kent.

 ### Abstract